 Further south on the western coast, the Talisker Distillery offers tours but can get very busy.
 It’s the oldest and probably the best known whisky distillery on the island.
 It’s well worth booking a tour in advance if you’d like to visit.
 Even the shop had a half hour queue when we turned up.

-On leaving Skye and heading back into the Scottish mainland there are some other interesting stop-off points.
+On leaving the Isle of Skye and heading back into the Scottish mainland there are some other interesting stop-off points.

 We were generally blessed with uncharacteristically good weather for much of our trip to Scotland.
 Unfortunately on our way back from Skye the rain swept in and, while we went to the Five Sisters of Kintail viewpoint, reputed to be one of the finest views in Scotland, we didn’t experience it at its finest.

 The Glenelg Brochs, Dun Telve and Dun Troddan, are amazing dry stone constructions over 10m tall with a concentric design that provides an outer and an inner wall.
 They date back to the late Iron Age and are around 2000 years old.